MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/nettcpip/Set-NetTCPSetting.md

 ```

 ### -AutoReusePortRangeStartPort
-Specifies the starting port for the auto-reuse port range.

 This parameter sets the starting port to send and receive TCP traffic, which is a port range used for local ephemeral port selection by outbound TCP connections for which either SO_REUSE_UNICASTPORT has been set on the socket, or for which connect() has been called without calling bind() on the socket.